Improwised/improwised-new-website/newapp/src/content/blog/platform-engineering-vs-devops.md

 image: "$lib/images/blogs/platform-engineering-vs-devops-light.png"
 darkImage: "$lib/images/blogs/platform-engineering-vs-devops-dark.png"
 linkTags:
   - title: "What is DevOps?"
+    children:
+      - "The DevOps Toolchain"
+      - "DORA Metrics: How to Tell if DevOps is Working"
   - title: "What does it mean to be a platform engineer?"
   - title: "What IDPs (Internal Developer Platforms) Do"
   - title: "The Idea of “Golden Paths”"
   - title: "SRE in the Mix: Where Reliability Takes the Lead"
+    children:
-  - title: "What Sets SRE Apart?"
+      - "What Sets SRE Apart?"
-  - title: "How SRE Fits in with DevOps and Platform Engineering"
+      - "How SRE Fits in with DevOps and Platform Engineering"
   - title: "A Comparison of DevOps and Platform Engineering"
   - title: "Choosing the Right Thing"
   - title: "Overlap and synergies: DevOps as a Service"
+    children:
-  - title: "The Next Step in DevOps: Platform Engineering"
+      - "The Next Step in DevOps: Platform Engineering"
-  - title: "DevOps-as-a-Service: A Useful Middle Ground"
+      - "DevOps-as-a-Service: A Useful Middle Ground"
-  - title: "When to Use Which"
+      - "When to Use Which"
-  - title: "If You’re a Scale-Up (from Series B+ to Growth Stage)"
+      - "If You’re a Scale-Up (from Series B+ to Growth Stage)"
-  - title: "If You’re an Enterprise or Work on a Huge Scale"
+      - "If You’re an Enterprise or Work on a Huge Scale"
   - title: "Quick Breakdown of Use Cases"
-  - title: "Conclusion: Setting Up Your Engineering Team for Success"
+  - title: "Conclusion: Providing Your Engineering Team with a Launchpad for Success"
   - title: "Don’t Know Where Your Team Stands?"
+faqs:
+  - question: "Is platform engineering a good alternative to DevOps?"
+    answer: "No, as many people have said, platform engineering doesn't get rid of the need for DevOps culture and techniques; it only makes them bigger by using self-service platforms."
+  - question: "What are the differences between DevOps, SRE, and platform engineering?"
+    answer: "DevOps is about culture, SRE is about reliability (error budgets and uptime), and platform engineering is about making platforms better for developers.
+These roles are similar, yet they focus on distinct levels."
+  - question: "Who makes more money, a DevOps engineer or a platform engineer?"
+    answer: "Industry data shows that platform engineers make about 20–30% more on average, especially at the senior level in large companies.
+However, this can vary by area and experience."
+  - question: "What skills do you need to be a platform engineer or a DevOps engineer?"
+    answer: "To work in DevOps, you need to know about CI/CD, IaC, monitoring, and how to work with others.
+In addition to those, platform engineering also requires platform design, API development, user experience, self-service interfaces, and a product mindset."
 ---

 In the world of software development today, engineering teams are under more and more pressure to deliver faster, more reliably, and on a larger scale.
 DevOps, Platform Engineering, and Site Reliability Engineering (SRE) are some of the most important fields that have come up to address these needs.
 They may look the same at first, but each one has a different job to do to help with fast software delivery and operational excellence.